 SearchStax Site Search Documentation Home

-Once Site Search is integrated into your website, your marketing and business teams take over and use the point-and-click interface to:
+Once the Site Search solution is integrated into your website, your marketing and business teams take over and use the point-and-click interface to:

 Explore the SearchStax Site Search Product Documentation using the navigation panel (on the left).